 Fact: Fasting increasing your HGH (human growth hormone) production which helps you build muscle.

 Awareness Challenge this week: Try a short fast by skipping your breakfast and going into your morning workout.
 Recommended to try fasting once you are already in a healthy lifestyle eating habits and will definitely help if you are already a fat burner.
 Take tips from these meal suggestions.

-Tune in next time; we’ll teach you the best tips for keeping Mother Earth happy!
+Tune in next time; we’ll teach you why food journaling is so important!